pramodaranasinghe/IRSD-in-Western-Australia/README.md

-# IRSD-in-Western-Australia
-Index of Relative Socio-Economic Disadvantage (IRSD) in Western Australia
+This map presents the Index of Relative Socio-Economic Disadvantage (IRSD) in Western Australia, using color coding to indicate varying levels of socio-economic conditions across regions.
+It includes detailed views of Western Australia as a whole, the Perth metropolitan area, and is accompanied by a legend explaining the IRSD value ranges.
+Data is sourced from the Australian Bureau of Statistics and the map is produced by Pramoda Ranasinghe.